agritheory/beam/beam/docs/handling_unit.md

 | ---------------- | ------------------ | -------------- | --------------:|
 | Cocoplum         | Storeroom          |            123 |          40 Ea |

-When "Update Stock" is _not_ checked, they can be scanned to facilitate data entry but do not effect the Stock Ledger.
+When "Update Stock" is _not_ checked, they can be scanned to facilitate data entry but do not affect the Stock Ledger.

 ## Delivery Note
 For Delivery Note, Handling Units are consumed.
 In the case where less than the total quantity associated with the Handling Unit is being delivered, the existing handling unit will refer to the remaining (net) quantity.